 Kernan, W.D.
 (1996).
 A Nutrition Workbook for Peace Corps Volunteers in Malawi, United States Peace Corps; Lilongwe, Malawi, East Africa.

-(2011) The Passaic County Coalition - Funding for Regional Coalitions to Utilize Envrionmental Strategies to Acheive Population-Level Change.
-New Jersey Department of Mental Health and Addiction Services, $750,000
+(2011-2016) The Passaic County Coalition - Funding for Regional Coalitions to Utilize Environmental Strategies to Achieve Population-Level Change.
+New Jersey Department of Mental Health and Addiction Services (NJDMHAS), $750,000

-(2009) The New Jersey Higher Education Consortium Project to Prevent and Reduce Alcohol Abuse.
-United States Department of Education, $375,000
+(2009-2011) The New Jersey Higher Education Consortium Project to Prevent and Reduce Alcohol Abuse.
+United States Department of Education (USDOE), $375,000

 Current Research Projects